svobik7/next-roots/README.md

 └── ...
 ```

+Alternative approach can be to keep your routes inside app folder for leveraging RSCs.
+In that case your original routes can be placed in `app/_routes`.

 ### Configuring generator

 To tell NextRoots which locales we want to generate and where the roots files and app files can be found the `roots.config.js` file must be defined in project root.